mjarkk/wotnlclans/README.md

 - The curent site is slow on a normal mobiel connection it takes 25s

 ## Site Goal
-- In 5s have a site where the top 50+ clans are visable
+- In 5s have a site where the top 50+ clans are visable on a "normal" 3G connection
 - Use dynamic url's for better sharing instaid of 1 page where the url doen't change on what you look at
 - Not use jquery
 - More material because it's a little bit uncluttered